lesshint/lesshint/lib/linters/README.md

 ```

 ## spaceAroundComma
-Defines how commas in functions, mixins, etc. should be formatted by a space to aid readability.
+Defines how commas in functions, mixins, selectors, etc. should be formatted by a space to aid readability.

 Option          | Description
 ----------------| ----------